ideacrew/idc-web/content/work/massachusetts-health-connector.md

   model, while 37% of total members are now in a choice model.
 The IdeaCrew platform features and its ease of use have allowed the Health Connector for Business program to flourish.
-quote_attribution: 'Louis Gutierrez, CCA Executive Director'
+quote_attribution: "Louis Gutierrez, CCA Executive Director"
 solution: >-
   IdeaCrew successfully implemented its fully configured SHOP platform including Broker, Employer, Employee and Admin portals in 5 months, and enrollments have